Local Offer - Assessment including Education, Health and Care Plans

 If the Local Authority feels that it should assess the child formally, it must seek statutory advice from all the services and settings involved and ask the child and family for their views, wishes and feelings..
 The SEN Service and the lead practitioner will provide further information and support to the family.
 Everyone has 6 weeks to return their advice and reports.
 The statutory assessment will provide information on the following:

-If a child’s parent or a young person makes a request for a particular nursery, school or post-16 institution in these groups the Local Authority must comply with that preference and name the school or college in the EHC plan unless:
+If a child’s parent or a young person makes a request for a particular nursery, school or post-16 institution in these groups the LA must comply with that preference and name the school or college in the EHCP unless:

 A final EHCP must be issued within 20 weeks of the initial request being received and it will name an education setting although there are some exceptions allowed.
-Parents and young people have a right of appeal at this stage through The Special Educational Needs and Disability Tribunal.
+Parents and young people have a right of appeal at this stage through The SEND Tribunal.
 It important that the EHCP is specific and identifies all the child's needs and that it matches detailed provision to meet these needs and the identified outcomes.

-Sometimes the Local Authority’s view is that the statutory assessment advice says that an EHCP is NOT needed.
+Sometimes the LA's view is that the statutory assessment advice says that an EHCP is NOT needed.
 If this is the case, the Authority will explain in writing and also say how the education setting should continue to meet the child’s needs.
-Parents, and the young person if they are over 16 and able to make a decision, have the right to appeal against the Local Authority's decision through The Special Educational Needs and Disability Tribunal after mediation has been considered.
+Parents, and the young person if they are over 16 and able to make a decision, have the right to appeal against the LA's decision through The SEND Tribunal after mediation has been considered.

 Education, Health & Care Plan and Annual Review

-• Consider progress by the pupil towards the objectives of the Statement or the Outcomes in the EHCP
+- Consider progress by the pupil towards the outcomes in the EHCP

-• Consider if the Statement/ EHCP requires amendment, and if so, how
+- Consider if the EHCP requires amendment, and if so, how

 Here is an animation for children, young people and parents to help understand the process.Documents for the Annual Review

 - Download (809KB - PDF)